MedicalCBD/pengverse/README.md

 ## Multiplayer Features

-- **Sincronización en tiempo real**: Todos los jugadores ven los mismos movimientos
+- **Real-time synchronization**: All players see the same movements
-- **Chat por proximidad**: Solo ves mensajes de jugadores cercanos
+- **Proximity chat**: You only see messages from nearby players
-- **Cambio de instancias**: Los jugadores pueden moverse entre zonas
+- **Instance switching**: Players can move between zones
-- **Gestión de conexiones**: Manejo automático de desconexiones
+- **Connection management**: Automatic handling of disconnections

-## Desarrollo
+## Development

-Para agregar nuevas características:
+To add new features:

-1. Modifica `server.js` para agregar nuevos eventos WebSocket
+1. Modify `server.js` to add new WebSocket events
-2. Actualiza `main.js` para manejar los nuevos eventos del cliente
+2. Update `main.js` to handle new client events
-3. Agrega nuevos assets en la carpeta correspondiente
+3. Add new assets in the corresponding folder

-## Licencia
+## License

 ISC